-If you are researching an online nursing degree program, then you may be wondering what sort of degree would be best to pursue if your career goal is to become a nurse.
-At the associate level, there are several to choose from, which are the ADN, ASN or the AAS degree and to be honest, there is little if any difference in the three.
+If you are researching an online nursing degree program, then you must be wondering what sort of degree would be best to pursue first… if your career goal is to become a Registered Nurse.
+Here, on OnlineSchoolsCenter.com, we will start at the very beginning.

 ADN – Associate Degree In Nursing

 What does the “ADN” nursing degree stand for?
 The ADN degree stands for “Associate Degree in Nursing.”
 The ADN program prepares students with a career-focused curriculum directing one to a career as a Licensed Practical Nurse (LPN) or a Registered Nurse (RN).
 The ADN nursing degree is typically a two-year program.
 For the most part, the ADN degree is a technical degree that will prepare you for an entry-level nursing position once you pass the NCLEX exam.